Jennifer Lambert

 Wine Opener

-There are some fancy and expensive wine openers out there, but this is still my favorite!
+There are some fancy and expensive wine openers out there, but this is still my favorite wine opener!
 The electric ones worry me and my husband loves his waiter’s corkscrew from Laguiole from our last trip to Paris.
 This is easy to use and doesn’t hurt my hands or break the corks.

 Wine aerator

-We like aerating our red wines and the more complex white wines either direct into glasses or into a decanter for better and fuller flavor.
+We like aerating our red wines and the more complex white wines either directly into glasses or into a decanter for better and fuller flavor.
+This wine aerator is simple to use and easy to clean.

 Decanter